All about the contractile uterus

 Precautions to be taken

-How to soothe the pain of a contractile uterus?
+How can I soothe the pain of a contractile uterus?

 Pain can be relieved by taking medication, or by adopting new habits such as rest.

-How can you tell the difference between uterine contractions and a baby's movements?
+How can I tell the difference between uterine contractions and baby movements?

-Uterine contractions differ from a baby's movements in their overall appearance.
-When a baby moves, the belly hardens, but only locally.
+Uterine contractions can be distinguished from a baby's movements by their overall appearance.
+When a baby moves, however, the womb hardens, but in a very localized way.

 Back to blog